 How to Have a Sustainable, Plastic Free Period

-According to the UN, we only have about 11 years left to prevent irreversible damage from climate change.
-And while that fact can sometimes be enough to make us feel like curling up into a ball, there's a lot of work to be done.
+According to the UN, we only have about 10 years left to prevent irreversible damage from climate change.
+And while that fact can be paralyzing, there's a lot of work to be done.

 The average amount of days someone will menstruate in their lifetime is 2400.
 And a single menstruator typically uses 15,000+ disposable period products during that time.
 According to National Geographic, that adds up to 5,800,000,000 tampons used in the United States in 2018 alone.

 Disposable menstrual products have been filling up landfills since Kotex created the first menstrual pad in 1921.
 This is pretty jarring, considering most pads contain polyethylene plastic on the sticky part of the pad.
 And most tampons contain a whole bunch of harmful chemicals like chlorine, rayon and dioxin.
 When these chemicals sit in landfills, they eventually get soaked up by the Earth and cause water and air pollution.